 It’s important to estimate and/or compute the effect size in an A/B test.
 Estimating the effect size at the start of a test helps you determine the sample size and statistical power while reporting the test’s post-experiment effect size allows you to make more informed decisions about the variations you’re analyzing.

 The 7% and 9% conversion rates from our earlier example are called point estimates (i.e., each of them corresponds to a single estimated number).
-But, since these values have only been estimated from samples, they may or may not coincide to the true conversion rates for each group.
+But, since these values have only been estimated from samples, they may or may not coincide with the true conversion rates for each group.

 That’s why you also need to build confidence intervals for your estimated conversion rates.
 Confidence intervals measure the reliability of an estimate by specifying the range of likely values where the true conversion rate will probably be found.